PHOTO BY GAGE SKIDMORE/CREATIVE COMMONS

 Florida Gov. Rick Scott.

-Regarding Edwards' reference to Jindal’s “advisors,” Scott is close to Taylor Teepell, one of the top advisers to Jindal's 2016 presidential campaign and a former Jindal staffer.
+As to Edwards' reference to Scott's "advisors," Scott is close to Taylor Teepell, one of the top advisers to Jindal's 2016 presidential campaign.
 In Aug.
 2017, The Miami Herald reported